exporl/auditory-eeg-challenge-2024/content/task1.md

 For these test sets, we will provide pairs of (EEG, stimulus 1, and stimulus 2), with a length of 3 seconds, each with a unique identifier and a subject identifier.
-As an output, participants should submit a NumPy dictionary file to an online form on our website which contains the predicted label for all EEG segments.
+As an output, participants should submit a json dictionary file to an online form on our website which contains the predicted label for all EEG segments.
 Each entry in the submitted dictionary should be of the form **(EEG ID) : (label)**.
 In case of absent EEG
 ID entries, the sample will be assigned the wrong label.
 Labels should be either 0 or 1.